Genivia/ugrep/README.md

            -g GLOB, --glob=GLOB
                   Search  only  files   whose   name   matches   GLOB,   same   as --include=GLOB.
-If GLOB is preceded by a `!', files are skipped whose name matches GLOB, same as  --exclude=GLOB.
+If GLOB is preceded by a `!', skip files whose name matches GLOB, same as --exclude=GLOB.
 This option  may  be repeated.

            --group-separator=SEP
                   Use SEP as a group separator for context options -A, -B, and -C.